-In coordination with the Federal Government of Somalia, U.S. Africa Command conducted an airstrike targeting al-Shabaab terrorists in the vicinity of Jilib, Somalia, July 29.
+In coordination with the Federal Government of Somalia, U.S. Africa Command conducted an airstrike targeting al-Shabaab terrorists in the vicinity of Jilib, Somalia, on July 29, 2020.

 The command's initial assessment concluded this airstrike killed one (1) terrorist and wounded one (1) terrorist.
 An al-Shabaab compound was destroyed in the airstrike.

 U.S. Africa Command is aware of reports alleging civilian casualties resulting from this airstrike.
 At this time, U.S. Africa Command currently assesses no civilians were injured or killed as a result of this airstrike.

 As with any allegation of civilian casualties we receive, U.S. Africa Command reviews reasonably available information it has about the incident.
 U.S. Africa Command complies with the law of armed conflict and takes all feasible precautions to minimize risk to civilians.

 In support of the Federal Government of Somalia, U.S. forces will use a range of effective and appropriate methods to assist in the protection of the Somali people.
 Together with partner and allied forces, U.S. Africa Command works on a daily basis to improve security conditions to enhance governance and economic development while preventing al-Shabaab's desire to expand their reach and further export violence.

 U.S. Africa Command continues to work with its Somali partners to transfer the responsibility for long-term security in Somalia to the Federal Government of Somalia and its Member States.